-Real or fantasy?
+Real or Fantasy?

 Alexander Deineka was a key artist involved in Socialist Realism painting.
-For example, his poster The Activities Lady epitomises the image of freedom and success that the government wanted to convey.
+For example, his poster The Activities Lady epitomizes the image of freedom and success that the government wanted to convey.
 The government spread images like this for the specific purpose of sending this message.
 The female wears sports clothes equal to her male counterparts, who run in the background.
-She holds a disc and is in the middle of action.
+She holds a disc and is in the middle of the action.

 Similarly, Deineka’s painting Expanse displays women in athletic clothing, running freely through the beautiful expanse of water and landscape.
 This image was also used to remind women that, like men, they too should become athletes.

 However, these paintings purposefully overlook and contradict the terrible realities of the Soviet Union.
-But they certainly provide a unique perspective on the role of women in sport within art.
+But they certainly provide a unique perspective on the role of women in sports within art.
 Although they reflect an ideology, they certainly physically display both women and men involved in the same sports.
-That is to say, for perhaps the first time, they are physically encouraged to participate in the male activity.
+That is to say, for perhaps the first time, they are physically encouraged to participate in male activity.